AlessioPorcasi/AlessioPorcasi/README.md

 ## ✨ Current situation

-- 🔭 I’m currently working as Fullstack Developer at HarnekInfo (Italy)
+- 🔭 I’m currently working as Fullstack Developer at HarnekInfo S.r.l (Italy)
 - 🌱 I’m currently learning Ionic, Typescript, Angular
-- 📸🏋🏻‍♂️ I have a great passion for photography and for sport, especially for the gym!
+- 📸🏋🏻‍♂️ I have a great passion for photography and for sport, especially for the body building and calisthenics!

 ## 👨🏻‍💻 Programming Languages
 <p align="left">